GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 You can see the full list of new and potential capabilities and the stage each proposal is in on the [Fugu API Tracker](https://goo.gle/fugu-api-tracker).
 It is worth noting that many ideas never make it past the explainer or origin trial stage.
-The goal of the process is to ship the right feature.
+The goal of the process is to ship the right features.
 That means we need to learn and iterate quickly.
 Not shipping a feature because it does not solve the developer need is OK.

 ## Capabilities available in stable {: #in-stable }